Extended Module Player

 The Library

 Libxmp loads the module and renders the sound as linear PCM samples in a buffer at rate and format specified by the user.
-Applications for libxmp include players, module information extractors, module-to-mp3 renderers, etc.
+Applications for libxmp include players, module information extractors, module-to-mp3 renderers, game music, etc. A smaller subset of libxmp is also available. below).

 Git development repository available at: